infrae/infrae.testbrowser/README.txt

   `clickable`
     Available only on selenium, that is a list of elements, that you can click on it (even if they are not links).

+  If ``unique`` is true, no more than one item matching will be expected.
+An error will be asserted if there are more items matching, and ``None`` will be returned if none matched.

 Macros
 ------